-A partnership between Outfest and the UCLA Film & Television Archive, the Outfest UCLA Legacy Project is committed to ensuring that LGBTQ moving images are accessible to audiences, students and academics well into the future.
+A partnership between Outfest and the UCLA Film & Television Archive, the Outfest UCLA Legacy Project is committed to ensuring that LGBTQIA+ moving images are accessible to audiences, students and academics well into the future.

 Outfest and the UCLA Film & Television Archive are committed to preserving moving image materials.
 Until 1950, films were produced using nitrate cellulose film stock, a chemically unstable and flammable material that eventually deteriorates and turns to dust.
 After 1950, more stable acetate (or safety) film stock was used, but it also deteriorates, giving rise to “vinegar syndrome” or irreversible color fading.
 The Archive is increasingly relying on polyester film stock and digital means to preserve image and sound quality.